|Region 1 - Region 2 - Region 3 - Region 4 - Region 0 - Box Sets - Upcoming Release Dates|

-Their are eight regions in total, six of which are designated for
+There are eight designated regions in total, six of which are dedicated for world regions.

 Region 1 - United States and Canada